 • Note: Total drug costs include the amount you and your plan have paid for your covered drugs.

-• Catastrophic coverage: In all Part D plans, you enter catastrophic coverage after you reach $8,000 in out-of-pocket costs for covered drugs.
+• Catastrophic coverage: In all Part D plans, you enter catastrophic coverage after you reach $8,000 ($2,000 in 2025) in out-of-pocket costs for covered drugs.
 This amount is made up of what you pay for covered drugs and some costs that others pay.
 During this period, you owe no cost-sharing for the cost of your covered drugs for the remainder of the year.
-The out-of-pocket costs that help you reach catastrophic coverage include:
+The out-of-pocket costs that help you reach catastrophic coverage in 2024 include:

 • Your deductible